 The Oakland Board of Education passed a vaccine requirement for students 12 and older on September 22.

 Superintendent Kyla Johnson-Tramell is now expected to develop the detailed vaccine requirement policy and present it to the board by October.

 Hayward and Piedmont's school boards also passed vaccine requirements on September 22.
-Berkeley and West Contra Costa County's boards have proposed similar requirements.
+Berkeley and West Contra Costa County's boards have proposed similar requirements but has not voted yet.
+Los Angeles and Culver City school districts passed a student vaccine requirement earlier in September.